KING-SAMM/Blockchain/02-bitcoin-blockchain/NOTES.md

+# Bitcoin Blockchian

-INTRODUCTION TO BITCOIN
+## INTRODUCTION TO BITCOIN
 ------------------------------------------

-Bitcoin was the first digital currency to facilitate the instant transfer of value across the world without a central authority like a bank.
+> Bitcoin was the first digital currency to facilitate the instant transfer of value across the world without a central authority like a bank.

 Bitcoins cannot be printed.
 They are produced by computers all around the world using a free software and are held electronically.

-OPERATIONS IN A BITCOIN SYSTEM
+## OPERATIONS IN A BITCOIN SYSTEM
 ------------------------------------------

 1. Transaction Management
     - transfer of coins from one addrerss to another
 2. Currency Generation
     - regulating of menetary value for bitcoin

-BITCOIN CONTROLLED SUPPLY
+## BITCOIN CONTROLLED SUPPLY
 ------------------------------------------

-Bitcoin supply is limited for the currency to have value.
+- Bitcoin supply is limited for the currency to have value.

-Each block produced contains new Bitcoins created from nothing.
+- Each block produced contains new Bitcoins created from nothing.

-The total number of bitcoins have a cap at 21 million.
+- The total number of bitcoins have a cap at 21 million.
 Thus no more than 21 million bitcoins will ever be created.

-The rate of block creation is adjusted every 2016 blocks.
+- The rate of block creation is adjusted every 2016 blocks.

-At the desired rate of 1 block per 10 mins, 2016 blocks should take exactly 2 weeks to mine.
+- At the desired rate of 1 block per 10 mins, 2016 blocks should take exactly 2 weeks to mine.
 Thus if the last 2016 block have taken more tha 2 weeks.
 The difficulty is reduced.
 Consequently, if they took less than 2 weeks, the difficulty is increased.

-The number of bitcoins generated per block decreases by 50% every 210,000 blocks.
+- The number of bitcoins generated per block decreases by 50% every 210,000 blocks.

-WAYS TO GET BITCOIN
+## WAYS TO GET BITCOIN
 ------------------------------------------

 Before getting bitcoin, a user must first install a virtual wallet on a computer or mobile device where bitcoins can be received.